dalibo/cornac/service/README.md

 ## Using awscli

 Finally, setup AWSCLI profile.
 Default cornac's region is `local`.
 To use cornac as an alternative endpoint, awscli requires the endpoint plugin.
-This ends up with the following commands:
+This consists of the following commands:

 ``` console
 $ pip install awscli awscli-plugin-endpoint